Monitor game populations and habitats

 You need to know and understand:

-2. the methods used to monitor different game populations and habitats, including pest and predator activity
+- the methods that can be used to monitor different wild game populations, including pest and predator activity

-3. how to identify game and wildlife species common to the wildlife management area including their sex and age
+- how to identify game and wildlife species common to the wildlife management area, including their sex and age

-11. the management activities used to maintain game habitat
+- the management activities used to maintain and improve game habitat

-13. the importance of maintaining accurate records of the game population and the condition of the habitat
+- the importance of maintaining records of the game population and the condition of the habitat

 Scope/range